Leanardoe/Dealers_Skill_Assessment/README.md

 - [x] Display a list of all customers in the database, ordered by the most recently added customers.
 Provide a way to click on a new customer and view the account details.

 - [x] Once complete, post your code to GitHub where it can be accessed by our reviewers.
-Alternatively, you may push your project to the Dealers Warehouse GitHub repository: https://github.com/Dealers-Warehouse/Dealers_Skill_Assessment
 	- Provide a README.md file that explains how to set up the project locally for review
+	- Provide a database (.sql) file containing customer data

 ## Guidelines
 - You may use any frameworks (PHP, JavaScript or CSS) or none at all